dnknth/ldap-ui/README.md

 - `SCHEMA_DN`: Optional DN to obtain the directory schema, e.g. `cn=subSchema`.
 - `LOGIN_ATTR`: User name attribute, defaults to `uid`.
 - `USE_TLS`: Enable TLS, defaults to true for `ldaps` connections.
 Set it to a non-empty string to force `STARTTLS` on `ldap` connections.
-- `BIND_AS_USER`: Set to `true` to bind the initial LDAP connection with the login user's credentials instead of anonymously.
-Requires `BIND_PATTERN`.
-This supports directories that reject anonymous binds outright, e.g. FreeIPA with anonymous access disabled - see [Authentication methods](#authentication-methods).
+- `BIND_AS_USER`: Bind the initial LDAP connection with the login user's credentials instead of anonymously, for directories that reject anonymous binds (e.g. FreeIPA).
+Requires `BIND_PATTERN` - see [Authentication methods](#authentication-methods).

-If `BASE_DN` or `SCHEMA_DN` are not provided explicitly, auto-detection from the root DSA is attempted.
+If `BASE_DN`/`SCHEMA_DN` are not set, they are auto-detected from the root DSA, which must be readable anonymously:
-For this, the root DSA must be readable anonymously (or by the login user when `BIND_AS_USER` is enabled), e.g. with the following ACL line for OpenLDAP:

 ```text
 access to dn.base="" by * read
 ```
+The lookup is always anonymous - it runs before any user bind - so `BIND_AS_USER` mode still needs explicit `BASE_DN`/`SCHEMA_DN` on directories that deny anonymous root-DSA access.

 For finer-grained control, see [settings.py](settings.py).